Jannomag/Yaru-Colors/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/yaru-colors)

+*NEWS*
+*I'm currently working on 21.04!*
+*There's no ETA but it should get read for release in the next few days*

 *Update 20.10.1:*
 *- Updated every theme to 20.10!*
 *- Added new Wallpapers made by @fer-moreira (They're awesome, thanks a lot!)*